Linda Fowler: Storylines

 Alex asks Linda to dance and a jealous Biff later barges through them.
 Alex suggests that they go outside and Kim watches them disappear.
 Linda then suggests that they go for a drive in Steve's Porsche, because she has still got the keys.
 Alex agrees to drive and Kim sees them leave.
 Kim tells Biff that Linda has gone off with Alex and Biff rushes after them.
 Alex pulls the car over and snorts cocaine in front of Linda, before resuming driving.
 He starts to touch Linda, but she tells him to stop.
 They fight and Alex crashes the car into a tree.
 Seeing that Linda is badly injured, Alex moves her into the driver's seat, kisses her and runs off, leaving Linda to die.
 Biff finds the car and tries to wake Linda.
 Linda's former sister-in-law Kathy (Malandra Burrows) and Doug Hamilton stop to help; Doug phones for an ambulance using his mobile phone.
 Alex sneaks back to Home Farm, where the party is still going on and claims that he left Linda in a layby and that she drove off at speed.

 Linda is brought to the hospital and taken straight to the resuscitation room.
 Biff arrives moments later and is told that he cannot see Linda; the doctor asks about Linda's parents.
 Kathy and Doug try to comfort Biff as he feels bad about the argument he and Linda had.
 Biff is told that Linda has died from uncontrollable internal bleeding caused by a fractured pelvis and a ruptured spleen.
 Biff cries as he looks at Linda's body.
 He kisses her and tells her that he will always love her.

+Reception

+Critic Dave Jones branded Linda "a tragic character".

+In May 2020, ITV3 repeated the 1996 episode where Linda and Biff tell Betty Eagleton (Paula Tilbrook) and Seth Armstrong (Stan Richards) about their engagement.